onthecodepath/iOS-Interview-Questions/README.md

 **What is dynamic in Objective-C?**

 Dynamic is used for subclasses of NSManagedObject. @dynamic can also be used to delegate the responsibility of implementing the accessors. ([source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))

+**What is the difference between _ vs self. in Objective-C?**

+You typically use either when accessing a property in Objective-C. When you use _, you're referencing the actual instance variable directly.
+You should avoid this.
+Instead, you should use self. to ensure that any getter/setter actions are honored.

+In the case that you would write your own setter method, using _ would not call that setter method.
+Using self. on the property, however, would call the setter method you implemented.

 ## Swift